-Instead of fighting, resisting or being overwhelmed by negative thoughts or feelings, accept them.
-You don't have to like them, just allow yourself to feel them.
+Instead of resisting or being overwhelmed by negative thoughts or feelings, accept them.
+You don't have to like them.
+Just allow yourself to feel them.

 Negative thoughts don't need to be controlled, changed or acted upon.
-Aim to lessen the power of your negative thoughts and their influence on your behavior.
+Aim to lessen their power on your behavior.

-These steps might seem awkward at first, but they'll get easier with practice.
-As you begin to recognize the thoughts and beliefs that are contributing to your low self-esteem, you can counter them or change the way you think about them.
+These steps might seem awkward at first.
+But they'll get easier with practice.
+Recognizing the thoughts and beliefs that affect low self-esteem allows you to change the way you think about them.
 This will help you accept your value as a person.
 As your self-esteem increases, your confidence and sense of well-being are likely to soar.

-In addition to these suggestions, try to remember on a daily basis that you're worth special care.
-To that end, be sure to:
+In addition to these suggestions, remember that you're worth special care.
+Be sure to:

 - Do things you enjoy.
 Start by making a list of things you like to do.
 Try to do something from that list every day.

 - Spend time with people who make you happy.
 Don't waste time on people who don't treat you well.